stevenhillcox/learngit/readme.md

 Creates a new commit with the opposite change set as the target commit.
 Effectively this reverses this commit but leaves a record of both in the history.

 This feels clunky but is much better than any alternative if your code is already pushed and shared with others.

+### Reset

+`git reset --hard <hash>`

+You will probably have used this one before but probably not for its intended purpose.
+This command will make the current branch point to the target commit.
+It will also reset the index and working directory to the specified hash.

+People typically use this for the side effect.
+By not supplying a hash, as with almost all git commends you implicitly target HEAD.
+The current branch will point at HEAD (effectively a no-op) and clear the working copy and index to the last commit.

+You can use this command with --soft to not affect the working copy or index which effectively lets you move a branch pointer to point at a different commit.

+### RM

+`git rm --cached <file>`

+This will remove a file from just the index effectively untracking it.

+You can also omit the --cached flag to remove the file from both the index and the working copy.

 ### Blame